-On successful completion of the Level 4 Higher National Certificate, students can progress into employment or continue their study at level 5, HND in Engineering (Top Up) that provides an opportunity to extend an existing HNC qualification to a higher level with study of more in depth specialist units.
+On successful completion of the Level 4 Higher National Certificate, students can progress into employment or continue their study at level 5 - HND in Engineering (Top-Up) - which provides an opportunity to extend an existing HNC qualification to a higher level with study of more in depth specialist units.

-- An Access to Higher Education Certificate awarded by an approved further education institution
+• An Access to HE Certificate awarded by an approved further

 Need more information or can’t find the course you’re looking for?
 We can book you in to speak with our dedicated Advice & Guidance team about your options at The City of Liverpool College.
 With hundreds of courses and flexible learning, we’re sure to have something to meet your needs.